Digital brands woo Sundance filmmakers with new platforms

 Digital media platforms were a prominent feature on Park City's Main Street, the central hub of the Sundance Film Festival where companies hire out spaces for the week and hold events for filmmakers and the public.

-Video-hosting site YouTube, owned by Google Inc (GOOG.O), set up a large space on Main Street, with events and panels on how to use the platform to build an audience.
+Video-hosting site YouTube, owned by Google Inc, set up a large space on Main Street, with events and panels on how to use the platform to build an audience.
 YouTube sponsors Sundance Film Festival's short film program, hosting the competition shorts.

 "The short film format is really innovative.
 That's where we help creators understand the different stages of their campaign to build their film," said Derek Callow, director of creator marketing at YouTube.